 When using bleach, make sure it's intended for disinfection (check the label) and hasn't passed its expiration date.
 Never mix bleach with ammonia or any other cleanser.

-If You Do Buy Household Products, Shop Carefully
+If You Do Buy Household Disinfectants, Shop Carefully

 "People buy products based on how good they smell or how expensive they are, but if they are antibacterial, they won't help fight COVID-19, which is a virus," he notes.